datahubio/datahub-v2-docs/docs/features/data-cli.md

 ---
-title: Data's Command Line Interface
+title: "data: Command Line Tool"
 ---

 `data` is the command-line tool to prepare, push and get data.
 With `data` you will be able to: